- Homosexuality

 No gender change laws in place but no laws against sex change are in place either.

-Legal recognition of non-binary gender in North Korea is n/a.
+Legal recognition of non-binary gender in North Korea is not legally recognized.

 Current status